 - The student or his parent must telephone the school and inform the class teacher. - A doctor's certificate is required if the absence is on medical grounds.
 Medical Certificates must: - i. include the day of the missed task; - ii. show the length of time the student will be unfit for school; - iii. be produced immediately on return to school. - A deduction of 10% per day (including weekends) will apply for an assessment task submitted late without an acceptable reason up to 3 days.
 Tasks submitted more than 3 days late will receive a zero. - A student who does not attend all lessons on the day of an assessment task will not have the assessment task mark counted unless there are extenuating circumstances.
 Technology malfunction will not be accepted as a reason for late submission of a task.
-Work can be submitted electronically in consultation with the teacher. - If the student does not make application to the Deputy Principal concerned on their next school day of attendance after the due date of the missed assessment task a zero mark will be awarded and a letter sent home to inform parents.
+Work can be submitted electronically in consultation with the teacher. - If the student does not submit an Illness/Misadventure Appeal form to the relevant Head Teacher on their return to school, after the due date of the missed assessment task, a zero mark will be awarded and a letter sent home to inform parents.

-Absence due to Foreseen Circumstances, School Business or Approved Leave
+Absence due to Foreseen Círcumstances, School Business or Approved Leave